kenene-songezo/PeopleSoftUCT-clone/README.md

 # PeopleSoftUCT-clone
-This repository has a clone of the UCT students' peoplesoft site created using Angular
+This repository has a clone of the UCT students' peoplesoft site created using Angular2+